We receive compensation from our advertising partners for links on the blog. Here’s our full Advertiser Policy.

 Apply for an Amex credit card and enjoy membership bonuses and special limited time offers.
 As you can see below, there are quite a few options when it comes to the Membership Rewards program.
 Cards that are eligible for membership rewards points include:

-- Platinum Card from American Express – 5x on airfare and many other premium perks
+- The Platinum Card® from American Express – 5x on airfare booked directly from airlines and many other premium perks

 How do I sign up for American Express Membership Rewards?